w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 increase the number of KSM staked or seek out nominators for your validator in order to join the validator set.

-**Congratulations!** If you have followed all of these steps, and been selected to be a part of the validator set, you are now running a Kusama validator!
+**Congratulations**, if you have followed all of these steps, and been selected to be a part of the validator set, you are now running a Kusama validator!
 If you need help, reach out on the [Kusama forum](https://forum.kusama.network/) or in the [Kusama Validator chat](https://riot.im/app/#/room/#KusamaValidatorLounge:polkadot.builders).